 Using the previous example, find all bans for "SR#2: Language" in the group.

-With the number of bans for the same reason, determine the new ban time.
+With the number of bans for the same reason, do a table lookup for the ban time.

-Follow the given formulas:

-Minor formula: 2nd=1st^2, 3rd =2nd*8, 4th and on = 3rd

-Major formula: 2nd=1st*4, 3rd = 2nd*5, 4th and on = 3rd

-For example, use "SR#2: Language" (minor category) as an example.

-The first ban will be 30 minutes (see table).

-The second ban will be 30^2 minutes = 900 minutes = 15 hours.

-The third ban will be 15 hours * 8 = 120 hours = 5 days.

-The fourth and on will be 5 days (keep repeating 3rd ban).

 Note that the bans only stack for the same offense.
 Use the following example:

 UserX gets banned today for "SR#2:Language".